You can claim back tax from HMRC if either:

 Claim for repayment of tax when you have stopped working: flexibly accessed pension (P50Z)

-Use form P50Z if you don’t receive employment income, Job Seeker’s Allowance, taxable Incapacity Benefit, Employment and Support Allowance or Carer’s Allowance.
+Use form P50Z if you do not receive employment income, Job Seeker’s Allowance, taxable Incapacity Benefit, Employment and Support Allowance or Carer’s Allowance.

 Claim a tax refund when you’ve taken a small pension lump sum